 OVRDC is governed by a Full Commission of 177 officials who meet semi-annually.
 Members include representatives of county and local governments, social service, educational organizations, minority communities, and the private sector.

-Routine oversight of the OVRDC is provided by an Executive Committee with representation from local elected officials from each county, and the cities of Chillicothe and Portsmouth, private sector, a minority representative, and several members-at large that represent one of the following areas; chambers of commerce, workforce development, labor, and post secondary education.
+Routine oversight of the OVRDC is provided by an Executive Committee with representation from local elected officials from each county, and the cities of Chillicothe and Portsmouth, private sector, a minority representative, and several members-at-large that represent one of the following areas: chambers of commerce, workforce development, labor, and post-secondary education.
 The Executive Committee’s monthly meetings are open to the public.

 OVRDC receives financial support from a combination of federal and state grants and local service contracts.
 Member counties also pay annual fees to OVRDC, with contributions based on each county’s population.

-Please see the By-Laws page for the latest OVRDC By-Laws.
+Click here for the latest OVRDC By-Laws.

-Please see the Audits page for the latest OVRDC Audits.
+Click here for the latest OVRDC Audits.